leeper/ampolcourse/Lessons/Week10.md

        - Hate crimes
      - Military service (Don't Ask Don't Tell)

+ - Debate
+   - What are the facts of equality and inequality in the United States?
+How equal is American society?
+   - Proposition: The American federal government does not do enough to reduce inequality.
+     - Pro arguments
+     - Con arguments

  - The idea of a liberal society
    - Is the United States a liberal society?
+   - Does it make sense to provide the courts power over matters of equality?
+   - Does it make sense to provide states with power over matters of equality?

  - Exam preparation:
    - "How much and what kinds of impact do parties have on politics and policymaking in the United States?"
    - Something about Congress